-Nearly half of American adults have high blood pressure.
+Nearly half of all adults in the United States have high blood pressure.
 High blood pressure increases your risk for serious health problems, including stroke and heart attack.

 How often do I need to get my blood pressure checked?

-- If you’re age 40 or older, or if you’re at higher risk for high blood pressure, get your blood pressure checked once a year
+- If you’re age 40 years or older, or if you’re at higher risk for high blood pressure, get your blood pressure checked at least once a year

-- If you’re age 18 to 39 and you aren’t at increased risk for high blood pressure, get your blood pressure checked every 3 to 5 years
+- If you’re age 18 to 39 years and you aren’t at increased risk for high blood pressure, get your blood pressure checked at least every 3 to 5 years